rahulpnath/hugoBlog/content/drafts/getting_started_with_cypress.markdown

   - TypeScript
 ---

+Cypress is a next-generation front end testing tool built for the modern web.
+It is the next generation Selenium and enables us to write tests faster, easier, and reliable.
+Some of the compelling features that I find interesting with Cypress are

+- **Time Travel**: Cypress takes snapshots while running the tests and enables hovering over each to see the application state during each step.

+- **Real-time reloads**: Cypress automatically reloads any time a test is changed.

+- **Automatic waiting**: No more adding waits and sleeps to the tests.
+It was one thing I hated about writing Selenium tests, and Cypress automatically does that work.
+It works awesome!

+- **Familiar tools**: Writing tests is a breeze with Cypress and is [built on top of exiting tools](https://docs.cypress.io/guides/references/bundled-tools.html#Mocha) and frameworks.

+Cypress comes with a [lot more features](https://www.cypress.io/features) and is worth checking out.
+In this post, we will look at how to get started with Cypress and a few approaches to set up data required for testing the application.

 ### Installation and Setup

 The Cypress docs are well explained and have a [step by step walkthrough to set up Cypress tests](https://docs.cypress.io/guides/getting-started/installing-cypress.html).
 I have Cypress installed under the web application folder.